 - ERA: Guide to TSI NOI

 When application for authorisation of a wagon (or series of wagons) the applicant shall engage one or more notified bodies.
 These notified bodies shall assess the wagon(-s) and issue a certificate of compliance to the TSIs.
 The applicant should also send an application to Transportstyrelsen at the start of the process to get information on the applicable national requirements for the authorisation.
 In case of an upgrading or renewal it is stated in TSI Wagon and regulation (EU) 2018/545 what and who to assess.

 National requirements, open points and specific cases

 Wagons shall fulfil the TSI-requirements and specific national requirements regarding open points and specific cases in the TSI Wagon.
 There are also some categories of wagon which are out of scope of TSI Wagon e.g. iron ore wagons with axle loads >25 ton and wagons with maximum speed >160 km/h.
 These type of wagons has to fulfil national technical rules.
 These technical rules ar in Transportstyrelsens regulation TSFS 2022:36.

 The Swedish Transport Agency has issued guidelines with technical solutions for different functions of a vehicle to facilitate for the applicant.
 In the TSI Wagon most of these functions are specified, except for specific cases and open points.
 The main scope for the guidelines below are to specify technical solutions for national wagons.

-- The Swedish Transport Agency guide: Assessment of railway vehicles interaction with Swedish railway infrastructure and other functions.
+- The Swedish Transport Agency guide: National rules for railway vehicles interaction with Swedish railway infrastructure and other vehicle functions.